 Phone: (312) 355-4227

-Project MORE provides critically needed support for early childhood and family literacy programs throughout the Chicago land area.
-Through a research-based family literacy curriculum and adult education services, MORE is committed to developing lifelong learning and economic self-sufficiency for Head Start and child care families.
-MORE provides: tutoring for parents in GED, English as a Second Language classes, computer instruction, financial literacy workshops, early childhood resources, and models parent-child literacy activities and facilitates financial literacy and other parent training workshops.
+Project MORE focuses on economic opportunity by providing critically needed support services for Head Start parents.
+Through a research-based curriculum and adult education services, MORE is committed to developing lifelong learning and economic self-sufficiency for Head Start and child care families.
+MORE provides: tutoring for parents in GED, English as a Second Language classes, employment readiness, as well as financial literacy workshops.
 In addition, MORE members provide Volunteer Management training to Head Start staff.
-The MORE program helps AmeriCorps members gain the knowledge and skills to successfully work with families, increase access to early childhood resources for families and professionals, recruit volunteers and community members to sustain MORE for families accomplishments.
+The program helps AmeriCorps members gain the knowledge and skills to successfully work with families, increase access to resources for families and professionals, recruit volunteers and community members to sustain MORE for families accomplishments.

 Northwestern University Settlement Association